borntofrappe/borntofrappe.github.io/src/log/bien-le-bonjour.md

 You might believe this a convoluted, long-winded excuse to waste more time playing games, but honestly that is a delightful added bonus.

-The intent is to soften a steep learning curve, much like a CSS transition eases changes with a thoughtful timing function.
-And what better curve than an ease-out function, starting slowly with a title I already completed in its anglophone variant?
+The intent is to soften a steep learning curve, much like a CSS transition smoothes changes with a thoughtful timing function.
+And what better curve than an ease-in function, starting slowly with a title I already completed in its anglophone variant?

-Not a better pretext than to dive back into the pixelated marvel which is Pokemon Red, err Pokemon Rouge.
+Not a better pretext to dive back into the pixelated marvel which is Pokemon Red, err Pokemon Rouge.

 ## Found in translation